When Should I Hire a DUI Attorney in Michigan? — The Complete Guide

 Michigan treats child endangerment seriously; penalties and child protective consequences can apply.
 See: Understanding DUI child endangerment laws in Michigan.

 Loss of a license or public records can threaten employment or licensure (CPA, broker, truck driver, clinician).
-See: What happens to your CDL after an OWI? and legal services for drivers & license restoration.
+See: What happens to your CDL after an OWI and available legal services for drivers & license restoration.

 If DUI is tied to other criminal allegations (e.g., assault or DV), coordinate defense across charges.
 See: Domestic violence defense and probation violation lawyer.